Best heels under 3500 for Indian women — Ozzaro Golden Gajab gold shimmer heel

 The Redline Muse black and red ombre at 3.7 inches is for the occasion where you specifically want to make an entrance.
 The ombre from black to red on the heel creates a detail that's only visible in motion — it's the kind of thing people lean in to look at more closely.
 Not for conservative events, completely correct for cocktail nights, office parties, and New Year's Eve. ₹3,478.

-Best Festive and Occasion Heels Under ₹3,500
+Best Festive and Occasion Heels Around ₹3,500

 How to Get the Most From a ₹3,500 Heel Budget